maxsampson/kpconv-pdal/README.md

-Derivative work of https://github.com/HuguesTHOMAS/KPConv-PyTorch, aimed first at evaluating US3D dataset, and now expanding to adapt to general purpose LAS/LAZ datasets.
+Derivative work of https://github.com/HuguesTHOMAS/KPConv-PyTorch and https://github.com/chambbj/kpconv-pdal, aimed first at evaluating US3D dataset, and now being used as an introduction with the Autzen dataset.
+The initial classes to be evaluated on the Autzen dataset are ground, vegetation, and buildings.

 We'll add the requisite LICENSE file in subsequent commits, but as with the source repository (https://github.com/HuguesTHOMAS/KPConv-PyTorch/blame/master/README.md#L55) this work will be released under the MIT license.